 Being the tallest waterfall in Kenya, Karuru falls is located in the Aberdare ranges, plunging 273 meters below the viewing point

 Aberdare National Park forests and moorlands are a birder’s paradise with more than 250 bird species recorded.
 The Jackson’s Francolin will be seen feeding along the many nature trails in the park.
 The endemic Aberdare Cisticola unique to Aberdare ranges may also be seen singing in the bushes at higher altitudes.
-Several elegant sunbirds are found in the park too, such as Malachite, Golden and Scarlet-tufted Malachite which is not common in other birding destinations in Kenya
+Several elegant sunbirds are found in the park too, such as Malachite, Green-headed, Golden, and Scarlet-tufted Malachite which is not common in other birding destinations in Kenya

 The Abbott’s Starlings and Green Ibises may be encountered too in Aberdare park